Connect with us

 She was referring to the state’s original abortion law, which was passed before the Civil War, when women could not vote or own property.
 The law makes it a felony to perform an abortion at any stage of pregnancy, unless it would prevent the death of the pregnant person.

 It had been some time since these women were together, and they were eager to compare notes.
-The certified midwife spoke on the condition of because she’s not authorized to talk to the and is concerned about losing her job at a local health system.
+The certified midwife spoke on the condition of anonymity because she’s not authorized to talk to the media and is concerned about losing her job at a local health system.
 “My biggest issue right now is getting medication to end a pregnancy that has already passed,” she said.
 “I’m finding locally that pharmacists just won’t dispense the medication.”

 She offered a rundown: One pharmacist told her patient that misoprostol, a drug that causes cramping to expel the pregnancy tissue, had expired.
 Another, at a Walgreens, simply canceled the order.
-A third said he needed preauthorization, noting, “It’s a $3 pill, and we’re not going to get preauthorization on a .”
+A third said he needed preauthorization, noting, “It’s a $3 pill, and we’re not going to get preauthorization on a weekend.”

 The midwife said she and physician colleagues in her practice have half-joked that they’d send a gift basket to one pharmacist in town she’d found who will fill their prescriptions for abortion pills.